Lootgvfr/ad-sales/README.md

+# Very old project
-# DB course work
+# Coursework
-# Site for managing ad sales in a magazine
+Site for managing ad sales in a magazine